Top 4 Coffee Stocks to Watch in 2022

 Luckin Coffee was one of the fastest growing coffee stocks.
 Although, we found out it was a little too good to be true.
 The company committed accounting fraud and has paid big for its missteps.
 It delisted from the Nasdaq and now trades OTC at a fraction of its previous cost.

 Investors beat down Luckin Coffee stock and it’s trading at a much lower valuation.
-However, the company has been working to overcome its mistakes.
-And it might be a great growth opportunity going forward.
+However, the company has been working to overcome its previous mistakes.
+And it might be a a coffee stock with great growth opportunity going forward.
 This comes with more investing risk, but with that comes the potential for more upside.

 Keurig Dr Pepper

 Keurig Dr Pepper has close to 30 different coffee brands.
 Although, the company also provides soft drinks, juices and more.
-This diversification helps keep cash flowing for investors.
+This diversification helps keep cash flowing for investors even when there are downturns in the coffee industry.

 This grouping of brands resulted from a 2018 merger of Keurig Green Mountain and Dr Pepper Snapple Group.
 It’s now one of the largest beverage companies in North America.
 And its scale helps make it one of the top coffee stocks around.